 - The number of sound channels – Dolby digital utilizes 5.1 discrete sound channels while there are 8.1 discrete channels in Dolby digital plus.
-Thus, the later provides a more efficient audio compression and greater bit rate.
+Thus, the latter provides a more efficient audio compression and a greater bit rate.

 - Audio quality – With more channels and less compression, Digital Dolby plus has an improved sound and realistic audio feel.
 Furthermore, This technology enables the content creators to provide multi-channel audio with better bit rates.

 - Support – Dolby Digital plus covers integration with Blu-Ray players.
 Moreover, most tablet and mobile products support this audio compression.